humdrum-tools/humdrum-documentation/guide/ch28/index.md

 --------------

 Conceptually, crescendos and diminuendos can be paired to form one of two dynamic gestures.
-A \"swell\" gesture consists of a crescendo followed by a diminuendo.
-Conversely, a \"dip\" gesture would consist of a diminuendo followed by a crescendo.
+A "swell" gesture consists of a crescendo followed by a diminuendo.
+Conversely, a "dip" gesture would consist of a diminuendo followed by a crescendo.
 Musical intuition would suggest that swell gestures are more common than dip gestures.
 We could test this view as follows: